mshr-h/vscode-verilog-hdl-support/README.md

 - Verilator integration
     * Working in:
         - Windows: Not Tested
-            * There are no available windows binaries to
+            * There are no available windows binaries to test with.
         - Linux: Yes
             * Tested on Debian 9.
 Visual Studio Code 1.26.1
         - macOS: Not Tested